 Performer

-Ben Dettelback has recently begun his seventh season as Principal Trombone of The Syracuse Orchestra and previously served as Principal Trombone of the Cayuga Chamber Orchestra (Ithaca, NY) from 2018-2024.
+Ben Dettelback was appointed Principal Trombone of The Syracuse Orchestra in 2019 and previously served as Principal Trombone of the Cayuga Chamber Orchestra (Ithaca, NY) from 2018-2024.
 He has has also had the pleasure of performing with groups such as the Buffalo Philharmonic, Rochester Philharmonic/Oratorio Society, Skaneateles Festival, West Point Band, Princeton Symphony, American Institute of Musical Study in Graz, Austria, and Hohenfels Trombone Quartet.

 Educator

 Ben has enjoyed serving as Instructor of Trombone at Syracuse University’s Setnor School of Music since 2022.
+Ben is also the Founder and Director of The Setnor Slides Trombone Ensemble.
 The Setnor Trombone Studio is made up of a variety of undergraduate and graduate majors including music performance, music education, sound recording technology, music industry, composition, and more.

 Learn more about SU and the Setnor Slides here.

-A dedicated educator in Upstate NY for the past 10 years, Ben’s private students have received multiple perfect scores at the NYSSMA solo competitions and accepted to Summer Festivals such as the Eastman Summer Trombone Institute, The Capital Region Summer Trombone Institute and more.
+A dedicated educator in Upstate NY for the past 10 years, Ben’s private students have received multiple perfect scores at the NYSSMA solo competitions and accepted to Summer Festivals such as the Interlochen Low Brass Institute, Eastman Summer Trombone Institute, Capital Region Summer Trombone Institute and more.

 Full Bio